 County: Faulkner, White

 There was one tornado reported on January 28, 1956.
 It hit during the late evening in Faulkner County, AR.
-It moved to the northeast from the Wooster area to 1 mile south of Greenbriar.
+It moved to the northeast from the Wooster area to one mile south of Greenbriar.
 The Climatological Data Summary then states the tornado “went aloft for 10 miles, returning to the ground in Barney-Enola Area.”
 It continued from there into White County ending near Rosebud.
-Intermittent path length was 29 miles.
+The intermittent path length was 23 miles.
 Most of the damage was in Faulkner County.
-Three homes and 7 buildings were destroyed.
-21 homes and 6 buildings were damaged.
+Three homes and seven buildings were destroyed.
+21 homes and six buildings were damaged.
 There were no fatalities and 12 injuries.

 We gathered information for this event from the SPC & NCDC Databases, the January 1956 Climatological Data National Summary (CDNS) and Thomas Grazulis in Significant Tornadoes and found the following differences: